 A whole-building bait system often costs about the same as a barrier system to install.
 The cost includes baiting and monitoring regularly for a year.
 Depending on the bait system and your situation, the monitoring frequency can range anywhere from every two weeks to every three months.

-After that, you’ll need to pay a yearly service fee of about $800 to $1,500 to maintain the baiting and monitoring service.
+After that, you’ll need to pay a yearly service fee, costs start at $1000, to maintain the baiting and monitoring service.
 That, unfortunately, makes a termite bait system generally more expensive in the long run.

 Homes built on a sloping block of land, split-level slab or pole homes usually do better with a whole-house bait system termite treatment.